 ANSWER: The phrase "sons of God" is found five times in the Old Testament (Genesis 6:2, 6:4, Job 1:6, 2:1 and 38:7) and five times in the New Testament (Romans 8:14, 19, Philippians 2:15, 1John 3:1 - 2).
 It has three primary meanings in the Bible, only one of which is made in reference to angels.
+The other two uses of the "sons of God" references humans.

-The third primary usage is in the New Testament as a designation for people, both male and female, who are in a covenant relationship with God.
-Humans are not automatically considered to be in a familial relationship with the Eternal simply by virtue of their birth.
-True sons (and daughters) are those who repent of their sins, accept Jesus as their personal Savior, and receive the Holy Spirit.
+True sons (and daughters) of God are those who repent of their sins, accept Jesus as their personal Savior, and receive the Holy Spirit.
 Several Bible passages referencing converted humans as being a part of God's family including John 1:12, Romans 8:12 - 19, 2Corinthians 6:18, Philemon 2:15, Galatians 4:4 - 6, 1John 3:1 – 2 and others.

 Righteous angels are only considered "sons" in the sense that they were initially created to possess the same spiritual composition or essence as their Creator.
 Humans, on the other hand, though born with flesh, have a far greater potential than any angelic being.
 In fact, in the near future, converted humans whom God has resurrected from the dead will be given the responsibility of judging angels (see 1Corinthians 6:1 - 3).